 - After the confrontation, give them proper attention.
 Let them know that you have taken their complaint seriously and show them that beyond your shortcomings, you are still a competent nurse.

 - After this incident, learn from it and then move on.
 This is how you gain experience.
 Take criticisms positively because you need it for self- improvement.

 However, you can avoid getting into such troubles by recognizing important points that would make you efficient in your work.
-Below are ways on how you can avoid patients, relatives and physicians from getting angry at you.
+Below are ways on how you can prevent patients, relatives, and physicians from getting angry at you.

-In dealing with patient and their relatives, you must:
+In dealing with the patient and their relatives, you must:

 - Recognize the need to educate them when they are anxious – patients are usually tensed when in hospitals because of the symptoms they feel, different environment and the cost of hospital expenses.
 Understand that an informative and caring approach is what they need instead of a bossy and impolite approach.